greenm01/vb4x/docs/vb4x_specs.md

 Fleets that are cloaked, and remain undetected, may continue traveling in hyperspace through a contested star system.
 Otherwise the fleet will join their player's respective Task Force for battle.

-Escorted assets and Troop Transports are screened behind the Task Force during combat operations and do not take damage.
+Starbases, Orbital Shipyards, Merchant Marine Ships, and Troop Transports are screened behind the Task Force during combat operations and do not take damage.

-Starbases do not join or fight alongside a Task Force.

 ## 5\.3 Retreat